catwhisperingninja/nodejs-intro-class/README.md

 ngrok config add-authtoken 2kBL6WY38NvKFmlvCA81MGeQoKc_3xfyQk5Jci9Aqxx1ZssE1 This saves it to your hidden config file

-### Finally expose the server
+### Expose the server

 Run
 ngrok http http://localhost:8080

 Also visit http://localhost:4040.
 This depicts super-basic HTTP request examples.

-- Analytics connection
-## Now open Google Analytics account here: https://analytics.google.com
+## Analytics connection

-Create a new website property.
+Open Google Analytics account here: https://analytics.google.com Create a new website property.
 Copy the tracking code GA will provide.
-Place it in the .gitignore file.
-Will explain more soon.
+Place it in the index.html file where requested.
+This is awful security practice, but let's just get this party started and discuss .env later.

 ## License